cloudfoundry/loggregator-release/src/boshhmforwarder/README.md

 # Bosh HM metrics Forwarder

+## Purpose

+The purpose of the Bosh HM Forwarder is to forward bosh health metrics into Loggregator thus making them available in the firehose.

+Bosh Health Metrics are currently emitted as `bosh.healthmonitor.system.*`

+## Architecture

+Currently the Bosh Director is capable of emitting metrics via its [plugin architecture](http://bosh.io/docs/monitoring.html).
+The Bosh HM Forwarder acts as an OpenTSDB listener which reads off the metrics forwarded by the Bosh Health Monitor.

+The Bosh HM Forwarder must be colocated with a fully functioning Metron Agent.
+It then forwards the metrics to Dopplers via the Metron Agent as ValueMetric type.

 ## Setup with Bosh Lite

 ### Start local Metron Agent
-1. `cd ~/workspace/lamb/src/github.com/cloudfoundry/loggregator/src/metron`
+1. `cd ~/workspace/loggregator/src/metron`
-1. use router_z1 on the cf_warden deployment to get the metron_agent configuration
+1. Use router_z1 on the cf_warden deployment to get the metron_agent configuration
    copy that information to /tmp/metron_config.json For Example: